 Calms any Itchiness

 Aloe vera gel is well-known for its calming soothing qualities.
-That is why it is used to treat sunburns and bug bites!
+That is why it is used to treat sunburns, bug bites and general skin irritation!
 See my DIY Sunburn Relief Spray.

 The benefits of aloe vera for hair are just as amazing as the remedies that we use on our skin!
 After all, the scalp is skin and it's health is essential for vigorous growth of strong hair strands.

-Aloe vera gel can act as a scalp conditioner, and helps relieve itchy scalp from dandruff and dryness.
+This beneficial sap can also act as a scalp conditioner, and helps relieve itchy scalp from dandruff and dryness.

-Aloe vera even has some anti-inflammatory properties which can help to reduce minor inflammation in the scalp.
+Aloe vera even has some anti-inflammatory properties which can help to reduce minor inflammation and itching of the scalp.
 There is some evidence to even show that aloe vera might help with minor sun damage to hair!

 See my: Apple Cider Dandruff Rinse